USDA-ARS-GBRU/Nezara_viridula_nosema_paper/analysis/20180604/readme.md

 # Description of analysis in 20180604

-The directory 20180604 contains an analysis of the amplicon sequencing data for for the 8 insects that V4 amplicon sequenicng was done on.
+The directory 20180604 contains an analysis of the amplicon sequencing data for for the 8 insects that V4 amplicon sequencing was done on.

 One tissue type (egg, ovary, spermatheca, or fat body) was taken from 4 spotted and 4 non-spotted individuals.